Anderi-Berdaka/crops-dapp-mutualism/README.md

 **System Evolution: From V1 (Legacy) to V2 (Reinforced)**

-This architecture is a reinforced evolution of a mutual aid framework originally designed for localized, trust-centric communities (such as traditional Old Believer mutual aid structures).
+This architecture represents a reinforced evolution of a mutual aid framework – originally designed for localized, trust-centric communities like traditional Old Believer structures – that I engineered during my [previous project](https://github.com/Anderi-Berdaka/desoc-plurality-mutual-aid).

 **The V1 Vulnerability**: In the legacy prototype, the `VestingVault` operated independently of the identity ledger.
 When its withdrawal mechanism was triggered, it evaluated a standard single-beneficiary lock, defaulting control to a static deployer/admin address.
 This created a centralized vector for institutional capture.

-**The V2 Architecture**: The reinforced iteration implements a true Plural System.
+**The V2 Architecture**: The reinforced iteration implements a true **Plural System**.
 The `VestingVault` is cryptographically bound to the identity ledger.
 The withdrawal mechanism dynamically verifies the caller's identity status against the contract state.
 It shifts the model from a single-beneficiary risk to an open ecosystem where any authenticated member can directly claim allocations from a unified reserve.

 ## Core Subsystem Engines